flutter/website/faq.md

 ## Can I use Flutter inside of my existing native app?

-Yes, you can embed a Flutter view in your existing native mobile app.
+Yes, you can embed a Flutter view in your existing Android or iOS app.
 You can learn more about this at [[docs coming soon]].
 If you want to do this, we encourage you to email our mailing list:
 [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com).